Confident, Calibrated, or Complicit: Safety Alignment and Ideological Bias in LLM Hate Speech Detection: Results

-This trend holds across all content types, but as shown in Table 2, the disparity is most pronounced when classifying implicit hate and non-hateful text.
+The pattern is uneven across content types: censored models lead substantially on non-hateful content (0.562 vs.\ 0.337) and moderately on implicit hate (0.747 vs.\ 0.673), but \emph{uncensored models are more accurate on explicit hate} (0.914 vs.\ 0.760).
+The censored advantage is therefore concentrated in recognising benign content rather than being uniform across content types.

-The performance gap is due to uncensored models exhibiting both high misclassification and high refusal rates, as shown in the error breakdown analysis (Figure~\ref{fig:error_breakdown}).
-Uncensored models had a total error rate of 49.3\%, composed of a 13.4\% refusal rate and a 35.9\% misclassification rate.
-In contrast, censored models had a total error rate of only 21.4\%, driven almost entirely by misclassifications (21.3\%) with a negligible refusal rate (0.1\%).
+The performance gap is driven primarily by uncensored models exhibiting a much higher refusal/null-prediction rate, as shown in the error breakdown analysis (Figure~\ref{fig:error_breakdown}).
+Uncensored models had a total error rate of 35.9\%, composed of a 24.2\% refusal rate and an 11.7\% misclassification component among all responses.
+Censored models had a lower total error rate of 31.0\%, composed of 12.6\% refusals and 18.5\% misclassifications.
+Conditional on producing a usable binary label, however, censored models misclassified 21.1\% of answered responses versus 15.4\% for uncensored models.
+The strict-accuracy advantage for censored models is therefore driven by fewer null predictions rather than by higher answered-label accuracy.